-357 5.
-Validation
+5. Validation

-A field experiment was conducted in Chico, CA, from mid-September 2013 to mid-January 358 2014, to validate the wind fields recovered by Typhoon.
-A Doppler lidar (DL) was deployed to 359 provide independent wind measurements.
-It is a pulsed, heterodyne detection Doppler lidar com-360 mercialized by HALO Photonics under the name Stream Line (Pearson et al. 2009).
-This model 361 was previously certified against cup anemometer measurements (Axel and Ailt-Wiard 2014), and 362 showed very good agreement to radar wind profiler and radiosonde (Päschke et al. 2014).
-The DL 363 has the S/N 0811-35 and was built in November 2011.
-It operates at a wavelength of 1.5 microns, 364 pulse energy of 20 μ J, pulse rate of 15 kHz, and a pulse duration of 150 ns.
-DL data was fil-365 tered following the manufacturer's indications, keeping only points for which the minimum SNR 366 intensity > 1.01.
-367
+A field experiment was conducted in Chico from mid-September 2013 to mid-January 2014, to validate the wind fields recovered by Typhoon.
+Parameters of the algorithm used for the following results are listed in appendix B. A Doppler lidar (DL) was deployed to provide independent wind measurements.
+It is a pulsed heterodyne detection Doppler lidar commercialized by HALO Photonics under the name Streamline (Pearson et al. 2009).
+This model was previously certified against cup anemometer measurements (Axel and Ailt-Wiard 2014), and showed very good agreement to radar wind profiler and radiosonde (Päschke et al. 2014).
+The DL has the serial number 0811-35 and was built in November 2011.
+It operates at a wavelength of $1.5 \,\mu m$, a pulse energy of 20 μ J, a pulse rate of 15 kHz, and a pulse duration of 150 ns.
+DL data were filtered following the manufacturer's recommendations, retaining only points for which the minimum SNR intensity > 1.01.

-Since it is not possible to retrieve a 2D 2-component wind field using a single DL, two different configurations were investigated.
+Since it is not possible to retrieve a 2D twocomponent wind field using a single DL, two different experimental configurations were investigated.

 • Temporal validation.
-The DL was located at 1500 m range, 15° azimuth from the REAL and operated in vertical profiling mode.
-Data from this configuration enable comparisons of time-series of 2-component wind velocities at the DL location.
-This phase of the experiment was conducted during September and October 2013.
+The DL was located at 1523-m range, 15° azimuth from the REAL and operated in vertical profiling mode.
+Data from this configuration enable comparisons of time series of two-component wind velocities at the DL location.
+This phase of the